RMS Slavonia: Shipwreck

-Slavonia departed from New York City on 3 June 1909 on what would be her final voyage.
+Slavonia departed from New York City on 3 June 1909 under Captain A.G.
+Dunning on what would be her final voyage.
 On 10 June, Slavonia ran aground in foggy weather at Ponta dos Fenais, Flores, Azores, Portugal.
 An SOS was sent, the first use of this code.
 All on board were rescued by Prinzess Irene and Batavia.
 Prinzess Irene took off 110 cabin class passengers.
 Batavia took off 300 steerage class passengers, leaving the crew on board.
 They left the ship later that day.
 The wreck was subsequently looted.
 Prinzess Irene landed some of the rescued passengers at Gibraltar.
 The 84 remaining on board travelled on to Naples, Italy, where they arrived on 17 June.
 Those rescued by Batavia reached Naples on 19 June.

 Slavonia was abandoned and declared a total loss.
 She was insured for £90,000.
 Some of her cargo was salvaged - 400 bags of coffee, 1,000 ingots of copper and 200 casks of oil.
 Also salvaged were 25 pieces of agricultural machinery and miscellaneous ships' stores.
 They were taken to Liverpool, Lancashire by Letty.
 A Board of Trade inquiry was held into the loss of Slavonia.
-Her captain was severely reprimanded for being 10.5 nmi off course and going at an excessive speed for the prevailing conditions.
+The captain's explanation for navigating so close to the Azores was to provide a bit of scenery, relieving the monotony of an ocean voyage, and at the same time assuaging some of the passengers land was close by.
+Though her captain did not lose his license, he was severely reprimanded for being 10.5 nmi off course and going at an excessive speed for the prevailing conditions.

 The Board of Trade awarded the captains of Batavia and Prinzess Irene a piece of plate in recognition of their efforts to rescue the passengers of Slavonia.
 The person in charge of the wireless station on Flores also received a piece of plate.
 His two assistants were awarded a sum of money each.